 The value in the bottom row of the fourth (last) column should equal the sum of the “faalkanseisen op trajectniveau”.
 Values that differ from the maximum allowable probability of flooding should be clearly marked (only possible for advanced users, see requirement 4).

-Terminology and unitsTable 3.1:
+Terminology and units (Table 3.1):

 Table 3.1.
 Dutch terms and units.